Errol Lincoln Uys

 In the book, I draw on 3,000 letters from former boxcar boys and girls sent to the documentary makers.
 I had access to 40 hours of filmed interviews with 20 men and women chosen as potential candidates for the film.

 Many letters are handwritten, as from old friends sharing honest-to-God stories.
-Time and again, I held a letter in my hand and felt a connection to a lonely boy or girl standing beside the tracks 60 years ago.
+Time and again, I held a letter in my hand and felt a connection to a lonely boy or girl standing beside the railroad tracks 60 years ago.
 It left me with a deep sense of the inner strength and faith of ordinary Americans and their belief in this land.

 THE LIBRARY JOURNAL